daostack/arc.js-scripts/README.md

     <dl>
     <dt>pathToProviderConfig</dt>
-    <dd>A json file containing the provider configuration, looking something like this:
+    <dd>A json file containing an truffle-hdwallet-provider configuration, looking something like this:
       <pre>
     {
       "mnemonic": "...",
       "providerUrl": "https://kovan.infura.io/..."
     }</pre>

+    If you supply "none" instead of a json file for `pathToProviderConfig`, then the script will not try to load a truffle-hdwallet-provider and will instead run against a node as configured in the Arc.js global configuration settings described [here](https://daostack.github.io/arc.js/Home/#use-default-network-settings) in the Arc.js documentation.

       </dd>
     <dt>pathToScript</dt><dd>the path to your JavaScript script file.
 Can be absolute or relative to build/scripts.</dd>

     <dt>methodNameInScript</dt><dd>the name of an exported method to invoke in your script</dd>
     <dt>optionalParameters</dt><dd>optional parameters that, if present, will be passed on as arguments to your script method</dd>
     </dl>